Looking for a way to add a live Ajax search to your WordPress site without a plugin?

 Step 2: Install the SearchWP Live Search Extension

-To get started, navigate to SearchWP » Extensions on the left side of your WordPress dashboard.
+To get started, you can navigate to SearchWP » Extensions from your WordPress dashboard.

-Then, find the Live Search extension and click Install under its section.
+From here, you’ll need to find the Live Search extension and click the Install button.

 That’s it.
 You’ve just successfully added a live Ajax search to your site.